What is a Traboule? Lyon’s secret covered passageways, or traboules, are an ideal way of visiting the city’s hidden and colourful past.

 If you come to Lyon by plane, and you are close enough to the start of the game, you can take the Rhône Express until Vaulx-en-Velin La Soie and take a shuttle.

-Go to the stadium by car
+How to Go to the Park Olympique Lyonnais by car

-Lastly, if you are motorized, you can come directly to the stadium.
+Lastly, if you are motorized, you can come directly to the OL stadium.
 By motorbike, you can park for free.

 However, if you come by car you’ll have to pay 15€.
 You have to book it in advance directly on the Groupama Stadium website.